cooperhewitt/py-cooperhewitt-roboteyes-atkinson/README.md

 By default `cooperhewitt.roboteyes.atkinson` try to use the faster C-based `atk` library to dither images falling back to a pure-Python version if necessary.
-You can for the issue like this:
+You can force the issue like this:

 	import sys
 	import cooperhewitt.roboteyes.atkinson as atkinson